-- If you are in an open Ch.
-13 bankruptcy, make sure to bring the appropriate paperwork after you have received an Authorization to Incur Additional Debt from the court.
+- If you're in an open Chapter 13 bankruptcy, make sure to bring the appropriate paperwork after you have received an Authorization to Incur Additional Debt from the court.

 The Benefits of Being Prepared

-If you have all of these documents with you when you first meet with the finance manager at the dealership, the loan process will go smoothly.
-They will have all of the information their lending partners usually require and they can transmit it over right away.
+If you have all of these documents with you when you first meet with the finance manager at the dealership, the loan process can go smoothly.
+They'll have all of the information their lending partners usually require and they can transmit it over right away.
 In turn, that allows the loan decision to be made as soon as possible.

-Not only will it eliminate the need for you to return to the dealership multiple times, being prepared will also put you in a favorable light.
+Not only will it eliminate the need for you to return to the dealer multiple times, being prepared also puts you in a favorable light.
 You'll be seen as responsible and extra committed to the purchase, which can only help your case.

 Getting Back on the Road

-Just as having all of the documents ready will allow the loan process to be as efficient as possible, applying with Auto Credit Express will make finding a dealer just as easy.
+Just as having all of the documents ready allows the loan process to be as efficient as possible, applying with Auto Credit Express can make finding a dealership just as easy.
 If you have less than perfect credit, we can match you with one in your area that is ready and able to get you back on the road in no time.

 All you have to do to get the process started is fill out our secure and obligation-free online application.
 Start today!